Extremal divisors on moduli spaces of rational curves with marked points: Abstract

 \section{Abstract}

-We study effective divisors on $\M_{0,n}$, focusing on hypertree divisors introduced by Castravet--Tevelev and the proper transforms of divisors on $\M_{1,n-2}$ introduced by Chen--Coskun.
-Results include a database of hypertree divisor classes and closed formulas for Chen--Coskun divisor classes.
-We relate these two types of divisors, and from this construct extremal divisors on $\ol{M}_{0,n}$ for $n \geq 7$ that furnish counterexamples to the conjectural description of the effective cone of $\M_{0,n}$ given by Castravet--Tevelev.
+We study effective divisors on $\M_{0,n}$, focusing on hypertree divisors introduced by Castravet and Tevelev, and the proper transforms of divisors on $\M_{1,n-2}$ introduced by Chen and Coskun.
+We relate these two types of divisors and exhibit divisors on $\ol{M}_{0,n}$ for $n \geq 7$ that furnish counterexamples to a conjectural description of the effective cone of $\M_{0,n}$ given by Castravet and Tevelev.